Wideweb/game-engine/README.md

  - Shift+Y - point camera towards the negative y-axis
  - Z - point camera towards the positive z-axis
  - Shift+Z - point camera towards the negative z-axis

+**Primitives.** To add a primitive, right-click on the scene and select the one you want.
+Only cube and plane are available at the moment.

 ### Scene Hierarchy
  All scene objects are listed in the scene hierarchy tab as a tree.